dpsitcouncil/site/src/events/fps-cod-mobile.md

 venue: Online
 description: TBD
 rules: >-
-  * It is not allowed to switch to the spectator mode.
+  * It is not allowed to switch to th e spectator mode.
 If a player is caught using the spectator mode, that team will automatically have to forfeit the current round of that match.